 PARKING: Parking at Mam Tor National Trust Car Park.
 Click here for location on Google Maps, postcode is S33 8WA.
 This is National Trust car park and free for members.
 If you’re not a member, you can pay online using paybyphone.
 There is roadside parking available, but please only use the designated laybys and park responsibly.
 However, by parking at the National Trust car park, you are supporting the work that goes in to maintaining this area.

-WALK HIGHLIGHTS: Mam Tor trig point, Hollins Cross, spectacular views, Broken Road, Blue Johns Caverm
+WALK HIGHLIGHTS: Mam Tor trig point, Hollins Cross, spectacular views, Broken Road, Blue Johns Cavern.

-HOW LONG DOES IT TAKE: With kids, allow a good 2.5 to 3 hours.
+HOW LONG DOES IT TAKE: With young kids, allow a good 2.5 to 3 hours.